4th Sunday After Epiphany

 Lift up your hearts.
 We lift them to the Lord.

-It is indeed right, our duty and our joy, that we should at all times and in all places give thanks and praise… … … we praise your name and join their unending hymn:
+It is indeed right, our duty and our joy, that we should at all times and in all places give thanks and praise to you O God.
+You bid your people to come and see, to follow, and to heal.
+You ask us to love one another and then give us the heart to do so.
+And so we praise your name and give you thanks and praise.
+And on the night…

 Gathered into one by the Holy Spirit, let us pray as Jesus taught us: